KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

   It is not *Spirit* (Φ), but its **Soul-translated motion** — the breath *within* bios.

 - **The Archetypal Psyche (DP):**
-  Not the “unconscious” in the clinical or personal sense, but the **pre-reflexive psyche** — housing archetypal types, macro-concepts, and structural intuitions.
+  Not the "unconscious" in the clinical or personal sense, but the **pre-reflexive psyche** — housing archetypal types, macro-concepts, and structural intuitions.
   It is **conscious-awareness without ego-reflection**: the universal field of **structuring cognition**, where the Deep Mind (DL) reflects upon Form through the **motion of Soul (DP)**.

 - **Realm of Chaos & Death (E↓):**